If you have this repo cloned:

 ./setup-rclone.sh && ./scripts/backup.sh

-This project includes a REST API for managing your Bitwarden backups through a web interface or programmatic access.
+This project includes both a modern web UI and REST API for managing your Bitwarden backups through an intuitive interface or programmatic access.

 # Run the API with Docker